How Much Does Hardwood Flooring Cost?

 Longer and wider solid wood planks present a more natural and visually appealing look, particularly when the plank length is varied and includes plenty of long planks.
 Wider, varied-length planks are very desirable, and typically cost more than thinner and shorter planks.

-If a product has a premium protective finish or other special features that enhance durability, that could correspond to a better warranty and a higher cost.
+If a hardwood floor has a premium protective finish or other special features that enhance durability, that could correspond to a better warranty and a higher cost.

 - Wood Construction & Thickness

-For example, engineered wood with thicker construction and thicker top layers tend to cost more than thinner engineered products.
+For example, engineered hardwood flooring with thicker construction and thicker top layers tend to cost more than thinner engineered products.

 2) Extra Flooring Material